Humanity & Inclusion are taking the Stop Bombing Civilians campaign to the UK Parliament and we need your support.

-- When explosive weapons are used in populated areas 92% of all the victims are civilians.
+- When explosive weapons are used in populated areas over 90% of all the victims are civilians.

 - The humanitarian consequences of using explosive weapons in populated areas are disastrous.
 As well as death, injury, and psychological trauma ,some of the other disastrous consequences include the destruction of vital infrastructure such as schools, hospitals, and transport links, forced displacement, and a deadly legacy of explosive remnants of war.

 - Parliamentarians have a vital role to play in enhancing the protection of civilians in armed conflict and supporting efforts both internationally and nationally to stop the use of explosive weapons with wide area effects in populated areas.
 The UK government has recognised that there are humanitarian concerns over the use of explosive weapons in populated areas but can and should increase its efforts to protect civilians.